moccalotto/kissrpg/index.md

 | 3                 | Base die is 3 steps below nominal    (usually d4).    |
 | 4                 | Unconsciousness.                                      |
 | 6                 | Death.                                                |

+### Stress Threshold
+The stress threshold is the number of points of damage/stress the character can suffer before suffering a consequence.
+By default this number is 10.
+Some monsters or NPCs may have a higher or lower number.
+Certain effects (magical spells, items, buffs, debuffs, disease, etc.) can increase or reduce this number.
+The character can also increase this number when she advances.

 Healing and Recovery
 --------------------